BradGaddis/BradGaddis/README.md

 - 👋 Hi, I’m @bgadd-brad
-- 👀 I’m taking an interest in AI and Game Dev.
+- 👀 I’m taking an interest in AI, web-development, and game dev.
-- 💞️ I’m looking to collaborate on...virtually anything.
-Particularly AI or Game Dev, but I am just now starting the AI learning adventure.
+- 💞️ I’m looking to collaborate on any of the aformentioned.
 - 📫 How to reach me: @ bradleygad@gmail.com

 <!---